alfredobarron/smoke/README.md

-Smoke is the most complete jQuery Plugin and designed for use with Bootstrap 3
+Smoke form validation and components for Bootstrap